IanChoi2464/Conversation_generator/README.md

-**How to use in terminal command line:**
+Philosophical Debate Generator
+Hobbes · Rousseau · Locke

+This program generates a philosophical conversation between Thomas Hobbes, Jean-Jacques Rousseau, and John Locke based on a user’s question.

+Each philosopher responds in a distinct rhetorical style, and audio (voice) files are generated alongside the text debate.

+REQUIREMENTS

+Python (Python 3 recommended)

+Install required Python packages: pip install openai pip install pydub

+Install ffmpeg (required for audio generation): brew install ffmpeg

+HOW TO USE (Terminal)

+Open your terminal.

+Navigate to the directory containing ask.py.

+Run the program:
 python ask.py

--> Pose your question to Hobbes, Rousseau, and Locke:
+When prompted, pose your question to Hobbes, Rousseau, and Locke.

+The program will:

-This will generate a conversation between Hobbes, Rousseau, and Locke about the question.
+Generate a conversation between the three philosophers

-Also, voice file will be generated too.
+Save the debate as text files

+Generate voice (audio) files for the responses

+ENVIRONMENT SETUP (.env FILE)

+You must create a file named ".env" in the SAME directory as ask.py.

-**Note**: You need your .env file in the same position of ask.py level.
-In .env file put your OPEN AI api key with the following format: API_KEY=sk-proj-gF_.....
+Inside the .env file, add your OpenAI API key in the following format:

-Also, in ask.py, change SAVE_DIR variable to your location of voice folder and debate_outputs folder.
+API_KEY=sk-proj-xxxxxxxxxxxxxxxxxxxx

+IMPORTANT:

+Do NOT share your API key publicly.

+Make sure the file name is exactly ".env" (no extra extension).